DARTH-git/intro_to_r/README.md

-# Decision Modeling in R Workshop Website
+# Intro to R for Decision Modeling website

 Welcome to the official repository for the Intro to R for Decision Modeling website.